drakkan/sftpgo/README.md

     - `list` list items is allowed
     - `download` download files is allowed
     - `upload` upload files is allowed
+    - `overwrite` overwrite an existing file, while uploading, is allowed. `upload` permission is required to allow file overwrite
     - `delete` delete files or directories is allowed
     - `rename` rename files or directories is allowed
     - `create_dirs` create directories is allowed